 Notam is the Norwegian centre for technology, art and music

-We are a centre for professional artists who work with art, music and technology.
+We are a centre for all artists who work with art, music and technology.
 We are part of the whole process from idea to execution.

 Our main activities are:

 - Presentation of art

 Helping in the creative process is the main area of interest for Notam.
 Our competences cover programming, physics, research, sound engineering and art.
 We use these to develop solutions and projects in collaboration with artists.
 Any artist who wants a key card for Notam can get it.
 This means Notam is open and operating 24 hours a day 7 days a week.
 Several hundred artists per year make use of this opportunity.
 On average, we have artists from more than 20 different countries working here every year.